 5. Don’t Buy A Shopify Website Template That Doesn’t Represent Your Brand Image

 The brand image is how you will be placing your website in front of the world — what story you want to tell.

-Although a brand image won’t mean much for most dropshippers in the start, if by any chance your store starts seeing profits, then it is natural that people would want to attach themselves with your brand.
+Although a brand image won’t mean much for most dropshippers initially, if by any chance your store starts seeing profits, then it is natural that people would want to attach themselves to your brand.

 But how will they do it if they don’t feel the connection?